Conservation and efficiency first.

-- The $13 million Energy Revolving Fund pays for energy efficiency projects that have a simple payback period of seven years or less.
+- The $13 million Energy Revolving Fund pays for energy efficiency projects (example) that have a simple payback period of seven years or less.

 - Energy efficiency projects typically address water conservation as well, since thermal energy is carried by steam to heat building spaces and provide hot water.

 - Water conservation initiatives include a Dining policy to thaw food in the fridge instead of under running water, and signs remind people to report drips and leaks.